juannetti/GandCDataCourseProject/README.md

-## Getting and Cleaning Data Project
+# Getting and Cleaning Data - Course Project

 Nicolás Giannetti

-Repo for the submission of the course project for the Johns Hopkins Getting and Cleaning Data course.
+This is the repo for the submission of the course project for the Coursera Getting and Cleaning Data course.

 ### Overview
 This project serves to demonstrate the collection and cleaning of a tidy data set that can be used for subsequent